3raxton/EyesClosed/README.md

 ## How to install in Visual Studio Code

 1. Go to the Visual Studio Code [marketplace](https://marketplace.visualstudio.com/)
-2. Search EyesClosed
+2. Search EyesClosed or Eyes Closed
-3. Click on EyesClosed
+3. Click on Eyes Closed
 4. Click the green Install button
 4. You're set! 🎉